aetherjs/solid-js/README.md

 > 📘 A module should be responsible for only one actor.
 As a consequence, it has only one reason to change.

+A class or function should have one and the only reason to change.
+Each class should do one thing & do it well.
+Instead of thinking that we should split code because it would look cleaner in a single file, we split code up based on the users' social structure.
+Because that's what dictates change.
+Few things to note:

+- Don't put functions in the same class that change for various causes.
+- Think responsibilities (reason to change) regarding the user who will use it.
+- The class should be low coupling & high cohesive.

 Example of single responsibility refactoring can be found in [todolist.js](src/todolist.js).

 ### Open closed principle

 > 📘 Modules should be open for extension but closed for modification.

+Software entities (classes, modules, functions, and so on) should be extensible but not modifiable ( no change in old code).
+The above approach is based on the premise that we should be able to introduce new features without changing the present code.

 ### Liskov substitution principle